Bhanuu01/Anxiety-Detection/README.md

 ## Project Description

-In today's fast-paced world, the prevalence of stress, anxiety, and depression has become a concerning issue affecting people's mental health.
-Individuals often turn to social media platforms, such as Instagram for sharing their thoughts through posts and stories, or Reddit when seeking advice and support on various aspects of life.

 **Stress detection is a challenging task**, as there are so many words that can be used by people on their posts that can show whether a person is having psychological stress or not.
 In this repository, I am attempting to address the intricate task of stress detection in social media posts using the Python programming language.

 ## Key Features